- Learn Linux

 It is not possible to program directly on the micro:bit.
 Instead a program is created on another computer and then uploaded to the micro:bit using a USB cable or wirelessly using BlueTooth.

 There are a number of different programming languages supported, including Microsoft Block Editor and MicroPython.
-Using either of these the user programs can be created in a web browser then downloaded as an executable ready to be transferred to the micro:bit.
+The code can be create in a webbrowser or through a number of different IDEs.
+The code is then downloaded as an executable or can be transferred directly to the micro:bit.

 Below is a presentation I gave to STEM Ambassadors explaining about the micro:bit

 As well as programming the micro:bit is a good platform for physical computing.
-It includes 3 input/output terminals that can be connected with crocodile clips and more if using an add-on connector.
+It includes 3 input/output terminals that can be connected with crocodile clips and more if using an add-on connector, or breakout board.
 In addition to the example in the above presentation I have used the micro:bit to control disco lights.

 I have also used the built in accelerometer to control a Raspberry Pi based robot.
 The micro:bit robot controller source code is available on github, although there is no error checking included so it does sometimes get confused.
 You can see the Robot in action here.